openflighthpc/flight-job-service/api/docs/routes.md

     "type": "jobs",             # REQUIRED - Specfies the resource is a script "id": STRING,               # REQUIRED - The job's ID "attributes":{
-      "success": BOOLEAN,       # RECOMMENDED - Flags if the job was successfully submitted to the scheduler, or null if unknown
       "createdAt": DATETIME,    # REQUIRED - The date-time the job was created "schedulerId": "STRING",  # RECOMMENDED - The ID used by the underlining scheduler "stdoutPath": STRING,     # RECOMMENDED - The path where the job's STDOUT was redirected